 We have experienced visiting instrumental staff, offering specialist lessons on brass instruments, string instruments, woodwind instruments, drum kit, keyboard and guitar.
 This service is offered through Bedford Music Co-operative and can be booked through their website linked below.

 Our extra-curricular activities over the academic year include musical theatre, music technology club, orchestra, composition club, ukulele orchestra, choir, gospel choir, rock band as well as practice sessions held at lunchtimes.
 The school choir has been particularly successful winning awards and competitions.
+Currently, these are not on offer in school due to the coronavirus outbreak.

 Pupils at Putnoe Primary School have the opportunity to engage in performances, competitions and high quality musical experiences regularly.